sagesteppe/SeedCollectionSize/README.md

 The SOS program contains seeds collected in two relevant modes of collection, 'conservation' collections target 10,000 seed collections in order to preserve the germplasm of a population, while the aforementioned 'operational' collections both preserve the germplasm and provide farmers adequate stocks to cultivate the lineage.
 Seeds of Success crews have been making conservation collections since 2002, given both their smaller size and the longer implementation time relative to operational collections - which began around 2015, the number of conservation collections exceeds the number of 'operational' collections, but effectively follow the same process.
 Both 'operational' and 'conservation' collections were considered simultaneously for our analyses in order to increase sample sizes.
-The dried collection weights served as the reponse variable, while seed viability served as a covariate.
+The dried collection weights served as the response variable, while seed viability served as a covariate.

 Spatial predictors include: